 Delivery, either c-section or vaginal delivery can exhaust the mother both mentally and physically.
-Thatswhy a proper diet and rest is needed to speed up recovery for both the mother and the baby.
+Thatswhy a proper diet and rest are needed to speed up recovery for both the mother and the baby.

 During pregnancy, you are not allowed to eat so many foods that you like and love the most.
-We pregnant women wait for our delivery so that we can have each and every food we want.
+We, pregnant women, wait for our delivery so that we can have every food we want.
 But the sad news is that for the first 40 days after delivery, your diet chart is going to be very healthy for you and your baby but not tasty at all and you may feel low and sad whenever you sit down for a meal.

 There is a big no-no to spicy foods, junk food, fried foods, and greasy fatty foods till you recover completely from a c-section or vaginal birth.
 Whatever food you eat will not have any spice and you feel it’s tasteless.
 You will no longer be happy whenever you sit down for mealtime.
 But all this is very necessary for your own body and your baby to recover fast and make your body come back to normal just like before pregnancy.

 Your diet should be full of nutrients, vitamins, and minerals to heal faster after vaginal delivery or c-section.
 Your baby will get all these vitamins and minerals through breastfeeding.
 So the mother has to make sure she intakes healthy food.

 - Protein-rich foods:- This is necessary for the growth of new tissue cells.
 The foods in this category include low-fat dairy products such as skimmed milk, low-fat yogurt and cheese, pulses, lentils, green gram, eggs, meat, fish, shellfish, beef, meat, soybean, and sesame seeds.